Disability and Dyslexia

 - Advice on disability access

-- Liaison with academic staff and student services regarding support needs
+- Liaison with academic staff and student services regarding support needs or reasonable adjustments

 Disability advisers can advise on the types of support available to help manage your studies.
 This may include extensions on written assignments, extra time for exams and/or the provision of note takers, communicators, study skills tutors and mentors.